Document Type : Research articles.

 The data of the current suitability of the studied soils for irrigated agriculture

-i.e., marginally (S3, soils of ElSadat, Alikat and Abu-Zaabal areas), moderately (S2, soils of El-Qurein, El-Salhia,
+indicate the existing of three suitability classes, i.e., marginally (S3, soils of ElSadat, Alikat and Abu-Zaabal areas), moderately (S2, soils of El-Qurein, El-Salhia,

 El-Beheira, El-Nubaria and Tal El-Yahudia areas) and highly suitable (S1, some